raymandos/kite-app/README.md

 - Installation Completed!

 ## 📱 Running the app
-- Open a terminal inside the code base and run `expo start`
+- Open a terminal inside the code base and run `npm start`
-- Scan the QR code shown in the terminal with your phone or launch the virtual phone option
 - (Optional: If changing styling) Open a 2nd terminal and inside run `npm run dev:tailwind`